 We offer an MPH degree in Health Policy and Management

-Our faculty members and students actively participate in the study and improvement of the public health and healthcare systems through work with our students, fellow faculty of the Downstate Schools, community organizations, and public advocacy.
-Some examples follow.
+Our faculty members actively participate in the study and improvement of the public health and healthcare systems through work with our students, fellow faculty of the Downstate Schools, community organizations, and public advocates.

-- Dr. Benker: Member of the Board of Directors of the Brownsville Multi-Service Family Health Center and co-principal investigator of a NIH grant to promote screening of colorectal cancer in African-Americans.
+- Dr. Benker: Member of the Board of Directors of the Brownsville Multi-Service Family Health Center, co-Principal Investigator of an NIH grant to promote colorectal cancer screening among African Americans

-- Dr. Ehlke: Co-editor, Health Politics and Policy textbook, Faculty Advisor, SPH Student Council, research on British and American Health Policy with particular expertise on the American Affordable Care Act
+- Dr. Ehlke: Co-editor, Health Politics and Policy textbook, Faculty Advisor, Research on British and American Health Policy with particular expertise on the American Affordable Care Act

 Student Project Examples

-Professor and Chair, Department of Health Policy and Management
+Associate Professor and Interim Chair, Department of Health Policy and Management